Goldie Ghamari: Iran

 A critic of the Islamic Republic of Iran, Ghamari accused, in November 2023, the Ontario New Democratic Party MPP Joel Harden of being "a mouthpiece for the [...]
 Islamic Regime in Iran's [...] propaganda", as well as accusing MPP Sarah Jama of being a "terrorist sympathizer".
 Her comments drew further criticism from CMPAC and NCCM, which argued that she was smearing political opponents and normalising the conflation of Muslim or pro-Palestinian advocacy with terrorism.
+She is also a supporter of Reza Pahlavi, the last Crown Prince of Iran.
+During the 2025–2026 Iranian protests and the ensuing massacres, Ghamari stated, "Iranians are more determined than ever to overthrow the Islamic Republic".